Seann21/Portal-GameID/README.md

 <img src="./public/Portal Game ID.png" alt="portalgameid_mockup" width="700" height="650" align="center" />

-Portal Game ID adalah sebuah aplikasi web yang menghadirkan daftar game yang menarik, dikembangkan menggunakan React JS sebagai framework utama sisi klien.
-Dirancang dengan kecepatan dan efisiensi pengembangan, Vite digunakan sebagai bundler untuk memastikan pengalaman pengembangan yang optimal.
-Dengan sentuhan desain yang modern dan responsif, proyek ini menggunakan Tailwind CSS sebagai kerangka gaya utama untuk memastikan tampilan antarmuka yang menarik dan adaptif.
+Portal Game ID is a web application that presents a list of interesting games, developed using React JS as the main client-side framework.
+Designed with development speed and efficiency in mind, Vite is used as a bundler to ensure an optimal development experience.
+With a modern and responsive design touch, the project uses Tailwind CSS as the main styling framework to ensure an attractive and adaptive interface.

 ### Live Demo
 [Portal Game ID Clone Demo](https://portal-game-id.vercel.app/)